 Or you can trailer a few miles to Little Cultus Campground (use the campground road to turn around and park on the side of Road 4630) for a delightful 11.5-mile loop through the Many Lakes Basin.

-And from Little Cultus Campground you can ride a wide forest road (not suitable for trailers) for a 12-mile round trip to the pretty Irish and Taylor Lakes.
+From Little Cultus Campground, you can ride a wide forest road (too rough for trailers) for a 12-mile round trip to the pretty Irish and Taylor Lakes.